The English phrasal verb TAKE BACK has the following meanings:

 (transitive) When a person accepts to restart a relationship with another person, especially after that person has done something wrong.

-- She has forgiven him, and taken him back.
+- She has forgiven him and taken him back… for now.

 - Are you crazy?
 I’m never taking her back after what she has done.